 For example, common education was given a $22 million increase to cover increased employee health care costs, but state aid funding will remain $180 million below 2009 even as the student population has increased by 50,000 students — the deepest cuts in per pupil state aid funding in the nation.
 And despite the legislators’ promise to provide teachers their first pay raise in 11 years, they again failed to get that done.

 The Department of Veteran’s Affairs took a cut of less than 1 percent, but that will provide little chance of increasing staffing at veterans care facilities where staffing shortages have contributed to neglect and deaths of patients.
 The Department has seen its state funding cut by over 20 percent since 2009.

 Meanwhile, most agencies are facing cuts of just under 5 percent compared to last year.
 In most cases, the cuts are stacked onto deep cuts from previous years.
 Higher education will have its appropriations cut over 25 percent since 2009.
 The result will be program and staff cuts, and no doubt further tuition increases will be on the table.

 Other agencies have been hit even worse: the Health Department is now down 29 percent from 2009, the Agriculture Department is down 33 percent, the Department of Environmental Quality is down 41 percent, and the Oklahoma Arts Council is down 46 percent.

 Some lawmakers will claim that this budget was the best they could do given the size of the budget hole.
 But in fact, many reasonable revenue options were left on the table, including raising the gross production tax rate on new production, rescinding some of the income tax cuts of recent years, ending the capital gains deduction, and many others.
 Oklahomans deserve better than a budget announced at the 11th hour that once again fails the families and communities of this state.

-David Blatt is executive director of the Oklahoma Policy Institute, www.okpolicy.org.
+David Blatt is Executive Director of Oklahoma Policy Institute (www.okpolicy.org).